Negative Pull Ups vs. Assisted Pull Ups: Which is Better?

 Follow along to learn more about each and empower yourself to make a decision as to which one is best for you!

 What Are Negative Pull Ups?

-In order to perform a negative pull-up, find a raised platform that you can grip with your hands.
+In order to perform a negative pull-up, find a raised platform (some types or squat racks have a handy bar) that you can grip with your hands.
 Jump up and grab the platform with an overhand grip, making sure your palms are facing away from you.
 Pull your body up so that your chin is above the platform.